orientechnologies/orientdb-docs/SQL-Alter-Property.md

 | `CUSTOM` | String || Defines custom properties.
 The syntax for custom properties is `<custom-name> = <custom-value>`, such as `stereotype = icon`.
 The custom name is an identifier, so it has to be back-tick quoted if it contains special characters (eg. dots); the value is a string, so it has to be quoted with single or double quotes.|
 | `DEFAULT` | || Defines the default value or function.
 Feature introduced in version 2.1, (see the section above for examples).|

 When altering `NAME` or `TYPE` this command runs a data update that may take some time, depending on the amount of data.
 Don't shut the database down during this migration.
+When altering the property name, the old property value is copied to the new property name.